Gerry Fialka

-Gerry Fialka is an American experimental filmmaker, curator, lecturer, interviewer, and writer.
+Gerry Fialka (born March 15, 1953) is an American experimental filmmaker, curator, lecturer, interviewer, and writer.
 He lectures and leads workshops on experimental film, avant-garde music and art, subversive social media, books by James Joyce, and Marshall McLuhan’s media theory.
-He was Frank Zappa’s archivist and production assistant for ten years.
+He was Frank Zappa’s archivist and production assistant for ten years, and also worked for George Carlin.
 LA Weekly has described Fialka as a “cultural revolutionary”.

 Association with Frank Zappa

-Fialka worked for musician-composer Frank Zappa as archivist and production assistant from 1983 to 1993.
+Fialka worked for musician-composer Frank Zappa as archivist, production assistant, tour assistant, and factotum from 1983 to 1993.
 He answered the phone for Zappa’s Barking Pumpkin Records hotline, and ran Zappa’s mail-order merchandise business Barfko-Swill.
 Fialka appears giving a tour of Barfko-Swill in the 1987 VHS release (but not the original 1979 film release) of Zappa's film Baby Snakes.
 While not listed in the film credits, he is credited on-screen as "GERALD FIALKA Cool Guy Who Wraps Stuff So It Doesn't Break".
 A short clip of this appearance is also included in the 2020 documentary film Zappa.

 Fialka has published articles on Zappa, and was a co-interviewer in 1988 when Zappa expressed his thoughts on media theory.
 In a 1990 interview, Zappa mentioned that Fialka gave him a present that impressed him more than any other present from his staff: a videotape of The World's Greatest Sinner.
+Zappa band member Ike Willis called Fialka "one of the most brilliant people I have ever known and ever met ... an astoundingly astute and brilliant person ... the kind of guy that Frank [Zappa] loved to have in his orbit."

+Associations with other musicians

+Fialka was Executive Producer for the first song, "Revenge of the Nurds", ever released by Dawayne Bailey, who went on to play guitar for rock music bands including Chicago and Bob Seger & the Silver Bullet Band.
+Fialka also acted as Bailey’s first manager.
+He has also produced recordings by local Venice, California musicians, including Sunny War.

+Guitarist John Frusiante of the Red Hot Chili Peppers has talked about Fialka's influence on him when he was interviewed by music executive and producer Rick Rubin.